Beaver Barracks Affordable Housing

 As the developer and manager of rental apartment buildings, CCOC was aware of challenges associated with continuous concrete balconies.
 One of the primary concerns with traditional concrete construction methods is thermal bridging, which occurs within 25 years of construction, and warrants major repairs.
 Thermal bridging issues can also cause condensation, that can lead to mould issues.
-CCOC viewed Schöck Isokorb® as an opportunity to offer energy savings to their tenants, who pay their own utilities, eliminate condensation issues and provide a higher quality of life for the occupants.
+CCOC viewed Schöck Isokorb® thermal breaks as an opportunity to eliminate condensation issues, offer energy savings to their tenants, who pay their own utilities, and provide a higher quality of life for the occupants.

 "Our objectives were to avoid future costs associated with balcony repairs, help protect the environment, and reduce our energy costs," said Kim Menard, Manager of CCOC's Development Department.
 "We believe these objectives were met with the installation of a concrete balcony connection made with Schöck Isokorb®, which provided the assurance the team sought in order to obtain a higher quality of life for the occupants and reduce long-term capital repair costs."